-The performance criteria for Mr. Pearson's 5,250 RSUs granted in 2019 which were eligible for vesting based on the performance period in 2019 and for which performance criteria was established in 2019, was based upon the achievement of adjusted EBITDA from continuing operations for the Company, defined as income from continuing operations before interest, income taxes, stock based compensation, depreciation and amortization, and changes in fair value of non-marketable equity investments.
-The performance criteria for these awards was structured to provide (i) 100% vesting of RSUs for achieving adjusted EBITDA from continuing operations for 2019 greater than or equal to \$41.9 million, and (ii) no vesting of RSUs for achieving adjusted EBITDA from continuing operations for 2019 below \$41.9 million.
-The Company achieved adjusted EBITDA from continuing operations of \$46.9 million during 2019.
-Therefore 100% of these 5,250 RSUs vested for Mr. Pearson for the performance period of 2019.
+The performance criteria for Mr. Pearson's 7,000 RSUs granted in 2018 which were eligible for vesting based on the performance period in 2020 and for which performance criteria was established in 2020, was based upon the achievement of as-adjusted adjusted EBITDA from continuing operations for the Company, defined for purposes of this performance criteria as income from continuing operations before interest, income taxes, stock based compensation, depreciation and amortization, changes in fair value of non-marketable equity investments, and the de-recognition of non-cash royalty expense resulting from our resolution of a mutual disagreement related to various elements of a past partnership which resulted in a reduction to cost of sales in the first quarter of 2020, excluding acquisition and divestiture expenses for transactions within the calendar year and operating income (loss) from acquisitions and divestitures consummated during the calendar year.
+The performance criteria for these awards was structured to provide (i) 100% vesting of RSUs for achieving adjusted EBITDA from continuing operations for 2020 greater than or equal to \$42.9 million, and (ii) no vesting of RSUs for achieving adjusted EBITDA from continuing operations for 2020 below \$42.9 million.
+The Company achieved as-adjusted adjusted EBITDA from continuing operations for purposes of this performance criteria of \$50.2 million during 2020.
+Therefore 100% of these 7,000 RSUs vested for Mr. Pearson for the performance period of 2020.
+In addition, all of the performance-based RSUs granted to Mr. Pearson in 2018 which were eligible for vesting based on 2019 performance previously vested in full, such that Mr. Pearson did not have any performance-based RSUs eligible for catch-up vesting in relation to 2020 performance.

-The performance criteria for Mr. Sousa's 5,250 RSUs granted in 2019, which were eligible for vesting based on the performance period in 2019 and for which performance criteria was established in 2019, was based upon achievement of adjusted EBITDA for VerityStream, defined as income from continuing operations before interest, income taxes, stock based compensation, depreciation and amortization, and changes in fair value of non-marketable equity investments.
-The performance criteria for these awards was structured to provide (i) 100% vesting of RSUs for achieving adjusted EBITDA for 2019 greater than or equal to \$14.5 million, and (ii) no vesting of RSUs for achieving adjusted EBITDA for 2019 below \$14.5 million.
-VerityStream achieved adjusted EBITDA of \$15.9 million during 2019, therefore 100% of these 5,250 RSUs vested for Mr. Sousa for the performance period of 2019.
+The performance criteria for Mr. Sousa's 7,000 RSUs granted in 2018, which were eligible for vesting based on the performance period in 2020 and for which performance criteria was established in 2020, was based upon achievement of as-adjusted EBITDA from continuing operations for VerityStream, defined for purposes of this performance criteria as income from continuing operations before interest, income taxes, stock based compensation, depreciation and amortization, changes in fair value of non-marketable equity investments, and the de-recognition of non-cash royalty expense resulting from our resolution of a mutual disagreement related to various elements of a past partnership which resulted in a reduction to cost of sales in the first quarter of 2020, excluding acquisition and divestiture expenses for transactions within the calendar year and operating income (loss) from acquisitions and divestitures consummated during the calendar year.
+The performance criteria for these awards was structured to provide (i) 100% vesting of RSUs for achieving adjusted EBITDA for 2020 greater than or equal to \$16.0 million, and (ii) no vesting of RSUs for achieving adjusted EBITDA for 2020 below \$16.0 million.
+VerityStream achieved as-adjusted EBITDA for purposes of this performance criteria of \$15.2 million during 2020, and therefore none of these 7,000 RSUs vested for Mr. Sousa for the performance period of 2020.
+In addition, all of the performance-based RSUs granted to Mr. Sousa in 2018 which were eligible for vesting based on 2019 performance previously vested in full, such that Mr. Sousa did not have any performance-based RSUs eligible for catch-up vesting in relation to 2020 performance.